Applications of Mass Spectrometry in the Analysis of Food Composition and ContaminantsView this Special Issue

 Conflicts of Interest

-This work was supported by the National Special Project for Science and Technology of Food Safety (Grant no. 2017YFC1601300).
+This study was funded by the Basic Project in Science and Technology Agency of Kaifeng City (1908007).

 - J. Ma, S. Fan, L. Sun, L. He, Y. Zhang, and Q. Li, “Rapid analysis of fifteen sulfonamide residues in pork and fish samples by automated on-line solid phase extraction coupled to liquid chromatography-tandem mass spectrometry,” Food Science and Human Wellness, vol. 9, no. 4, pp. 363–369, 2020.